Xt777Br/gl-matrix-worker/README.md

-# glMatrix for Workers
+# glMatrix for Classic Workers
 This fork are a solution for usage of glMatrix in Web Workers using the `importScripts()`

-You can just import gl-matrix inside of worker marked as "module" type.
-It´s is a only useless fork.

 ## How this work?
 Simple, instead of exporting as a module are created a object like the module with methods.